-- Ball holder: this attachment exists in many pickleball nets where it is placed one of the poles.
-Most of them can be purchased separately later when you need it.
+- Ball holder: this attachment exists in many pickleball nets where it is placed on one of the poles.
+Most of them can be purchased separately later when you need them.

 There is a huge difference between high-end and casual nets.
 Make sure to check prices before learning more about each pickleball net you find interesting.

 Frequently Asked Questions

 The answer varies from person to person as it depends on what you need from a pickleball net.
 But in general, 3.0 Portable Pickleball Net System is your best bet for almost every purpose right now.
 Even though it’s in no way a budget option, this net is made from high-grade materials while following the regulation size.

 2. What is the regulation size of pickleball nets?